ICFP Private Sector Subcommittee

 The ICFP Private Sector Subcommittee organized an ICFP 2022 pre-conference on the role of the private sector and digital health in expanding access to quality FP information, products, and services.

-Explore the ICFP Communities
+Meet the ICFP Community